lsgs/redcap-locking-api/README.md

 * **instance**: Instance number for repeating event or instrument.
 * **arm**: Arm number for projects with multiple arms (if Lock Record Level is used).
 Defaults to 1.

-Event will be ignored if the project is not longitudinal.
+Parameters `arm` and `event` will be ignored if the project is not longitudinal.

 If an instance value >=2 is submitted for a non-repeating event/instrument then an error will be returned.

-Arm will be ignored if Lock Record Level is false.
+Parameter `arm` will be ignored if Lock Record Level is false.

 ### Examples
 #### Data Level